 c.
 The admissions tax shall be collected by the person providing the place of amusement, entertainment or recreation at the time of purchase and the amount of tax may be included in the total charge assessed to the person receiving the right of admission.

-7.03.
-Exemption from Tax.
+7.02.
+Exemption from Admissions Tax.
 The admissions tax shall not apply to:

 a.
 An event or location for which no set fee for entry is established, but is instead based on an amount donated by the person seeking admission.